Azure/azure-sdk-for-java/README.md

 ### Import into Intellij / Eclipse

 * Load the main parent project pom file in Intellij/Eclipse (That should automatically load examples).
 * For running the samples you need a proper Azure Cosmos DB Endpoint.
 The endpoints are picked up from [TestConfigurations.java](examples/src/test/java/com/microsoft/azure/cosmosdb/rx/examples/TestConfigurations.java).
+There is a similar endpoint config file for the sdk tests [here](sdk/src/test/java/com/microsoft/azure/cosmosdb/rx/TestConfigurations.java).
 * You can pass your endpoint credentials as VM Arguments in Eclipse JUnit Run Config:
 ```bash
  -DACCOUNT_HOST="https://REPLACE_ME.documents.azure.com:443/" -DACCOUNT_KEY="REPLACE_ME"